ramchandra06032004/Ai-Kitchen-For-India/readme.md

 The K-Nearest Neighbors algorithm is a simple, yet powerful machine learning technique used for classification and regression.
 In this project, KNN is utilized to recommend recipes based on the similarity of user preferences.
 By analyzing the features of various recipes and comparing them to the user's input, the algorithm identifies the most similar recipes to suggest.

-## Contributing

-Contributions to AI Kitchen for India are welcome!
-Whether it's bug fixes, new features, or improvements to the documentation, feel free to fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.